Error Handling

 });

-// Get correct field list
+// Get the correct field list

 const fields = datasetInfo.fields;